 - Try locally made olive products from Shodoshima

 The main transport hubs for the Setouchi Islands are Okayama, Hiroshima, and Kobe on Japan's main island Honshu, and Takamatsu and Matsuyama on Shikoku.

 Naoshima, Teshima, Shodoshima and the other major Setouchi art islands are most easily accessed from the ferry port in Takamatsu, just a short walk from Takamatsu Station.
 Express trains run to Takamatsu from Okayama, and there is a major bullet train line between Osaka and Hiroshima.
 Domestic airlines serve Takamatsu from Narita, Haneda, and Naha.

 Visiting the Setouchi Islands requires planning, particularly for transport connections between the islands.
 Services can be irregular during the off-season, and depending on your itinerary, layover times can be long.

 A perfect pilgrimage for art lovers

 The Setouchi Islands are particularly known for their thriving local art scene.
-A must-see for contemporary art fans, the site-specific and community-focused Setouchi Triennale showcases works from both Japanese and international artists.
+A must-see for contemporary art fans is the site-specific and community-focused art festival which showcases works from both Japanese and international artists.
 If you're visiting at other times of the year, some works are permanent island fixtures.